 It can be confusing trying to find the perfect fit, especially when you're buying rings online.

-Whether you're looking for your first ring or you're already a stacking connoisseur, we've got your back!
+Whether you're looking for your first ring or at engagement rings to adorn your ring finger, we've got you covered!

 |Linjer Ring Size||EU Ring Size||Inner Diameter of Ring (mm)||Finger Circumference (mm)|

 Whether you're looking to figure out your own ring size, or your partner's size, make sure to refer to our printable ring size chart above—and if you're between sizes, we suggest to choose the bigger size!